HeyItsRae/heyitsrae/README.md

 #### :cool:  *Fun Facts* <br>
 1. Can type 150 words per minute :keyboard: and always down for a typing challenge! <br>
-2. During Grad School at Tel Aviv University, I worked in a Bat Lab. :bat: (*Yes, you read that right.*)
+2. During Grad School at Tel Aviv University, I worked in a Bat Lab. :bat:

 #### *Connect With Me Here:* <br>
 :computer: [LinkedIn](http://www.linkedin.com/in/rachaelcohen)